If The Future Is The Metaverse, Why Are We So Obsessed With Nostalgic Beauty?

-Few things have brought me more unadulterated joy than the recent experience of ripping open a metallic purple bubble mailer and having two tubes of blush not much bigger than a D battery spill out.
+Few things have brought me more unadulterated joy than the recent experience of ripping open a parcel and having two tubes of blush not much bigger than a battery spill out.
 The mailer in question featured the (limited-edition) return of Tarte’s Cheek Stains — the brand’s first and most iconic product.
-In terms of formulation, color range, and packaging, the products are nothing special by today’s standards.
+In terms of formulation, colour range, and packaging, the products are nothing special by today’s standards.
 But that’s just fine, because their appeal comes from somewhere else entirely: my memories.
 In my adolescence, making a beeline for the Tarte shelf at Sephora to smear on half-ravaged Cheek Stain testers in various states of use made me feel like the hottest girl at the Roosevelt Field Mall food court.
-Holding these tubes in my hand once more in 2022 had me feeling thirty, flirty, and thriving, full of nostalgia for a time when a quick swipe of blush invoked a sense of joy far more intense than anyone would expect from colored goo.
+Holding these tubes in my hand once more in 2022 had me feeling thirty, flirty, and thriving, full of nostalgia for a time when a quick swipe of blush invoked a sense of joy far more intense than anyone would expect from coloured goo.

 Advertisement